rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! warning

     Do not manually add any VLANs to the VLT interconnect.
 The VLTi interface manages VLAN tagged/untagged traffic automatically between peers.
 That is, if a VLAN is present in both peers, the VLTi will be added to that VLAN automatically.
-Manually adding a VLAN configuration has been shown to disrupt traffic flow according to Dell.
+Manually adding a VLAN configuration has been shown to disrupt traffic flow (according to Dell).
+If a VLAN configuration has been added to the VLTi, the recommended recovery process for both peers is as follows:

+    1. Remove the VLAN configuration from the interface.
+    2. Save the configuration.
+    3. Reload the VLT member.

 *Repeat these steps on the other VLT peer.*